mt33/wakeupnas/README.md

 ![Wake up NAS - Confirm](https://github.com/mt33/wakeupnas/raw/master/screenshots/confirm.png)

-One second later the blue power LED on the box is on.
+An imperceptible amount of time later, the blue power LED on the box is on.
+Total keystrokes: 5.